DilrajS/Traveling-Salesman-Genetic-Algorithim/README.md

   **Cons:**
   * The random heuristics sometimes doesn’t find the optimum.
   * It is not a complete algorithm (not always the algorithm finds a suitable solution).
 Sometimes it can get stuck with a local maximum problem.
 However, crossover operation help to mitigate this issue, although this implies more iterations.

+### Time Complexity of Genetic Algorithm:

+Genetic Algorithm is an optimization algorithm used to solve non-linear problems, to compute the shortest route in a few seconds (**O(ng)**, where n is population size and g is number of generations). _If this attempted through brute force it would have been impractical with a time complexity of O(n!)._

 ## Results and Interesting Findings